 Oh, and apparently 67 percent of California homeowners sold their homes last year because they couldn’t afford to pay the mortgage.

-Anyways, the lender agrees to a short sale (assuming they receive an offer they deem acceptable), and hires a real estate agent to resell the property.
+Anyway, the lender agrees to a short sale (assuming they receive an offer they deem acceptable), and hires a real estate agent to resell the property on their behalf.

-The real estate agent creates a limited liability corporation that offers to buy the property, but for a lowball price.
+The unscrupulous real estate agent then creates a limited liability corporation (LLC) that offers to buy the property, but for a lowball price.

-Meanwhile, legitimate offers from real buyers are kept a secret, and the real estate agent returns to the lender with just the one offer from the aforementioned LLC.
+Meanwhile, legitimate offers from genuine buyers are kept a secret, and the real estate agent returns to the lender with just the one offer from the aforementioned LLC.
 And probably tells the lender the market is worse than they thought!
 Shucks…will this work?